 Rural Medical Education Network Overview

-The Rural Medical Education Network is an integral part of the School of Medicine's mission to implement rural health initiatives throughout the state.
+The Rural Medical Education Network is an integral part of the University of Kansas School of Medicine's mission to partner with rural communities to provide medical education initiatives throughout the state.